Community Service Work-Study

 - Incoming freshmen will not be able to work over the summer, regardless of their eligibility, but are strongly recommended to start gathering information on the program and available positions for the fall.

 Fall opportunities will be posted starting in late July/August.
 For a list of job openings, visit the MIT Student Job Board.

 Fall Work-Study Info Session

 If you are eligible for Federal Work-Study through financial aid, why not consider working for a non-profit?

-Community Service Work-Study positions can be found in the Cambridge/Boston area, and, during IAP and summer, you may be able to work in another part of the country, in your hometown, or elsewhere.
-The wages for these positions are comparable to wages for on-campus jobs, and they have the added benefit of allowing you to work for the community, often in areas relevant to your course of study.
+You can get a Community Service Work-Study position in the Cambridge/Boston area during the semester, and anywhere in the U.S. during IAP and the summer.
+The wages for these positions are usually higher than wages for on-campus jobs ($17/hour on average), and they have the added benefit of allowing you to work for the community, often in areas relevant to your course of study.
 These positions are also very attractive to employers because they only have to pay a portion of your wages.